alexbevi/alexbevi.github.com/_posts/2025-12-22-cloudflare-plus-mongodb-how-to-fix-error-dynamic-require-of-punycode-slash-is-not-supported.markdown

 4. Create the patch by running `npx patch-package tr46`
 5. Ensure the patch is applied by running `npm install`

-Hopefully we can get this sorted out more cleanly, but in the meantime feel free to use this approach if you find it suitable.
+Hopefully we can get this sorted out more cleanly (reported as [https://github.com/cloudflare/workers-sdk/issues/11751](https://github.com/cloudflare/workers-sdk/issues/11751)), but in the meantime feel free to use this approach if you find it suitable.